conor-or/kepler-binaries/README.md

 In this project we'll hunt for planets orbiting binary stars using the publicly available Kepler data.
 We've got the data for __50 eclipsing binary stars__.
 Some number of these binary stars are known to have planets: _it's up to you to find out which!_

-Read the below to get started and follow any links to papers for more detail on certain parts.
+Read the below for an overview of the science.
+To get started with the data itself have a look at this notebook.

+___

+# 1. Introduction

 ### Binary Stars